EnsiyehRaoufi/Create_Input_Data_to_EA_Models/README.md

 The generated files vary depending on the selected EA model (defined in `param.py`).

 ### Example: BERT-INT Input Files
-The following 11 files are produced when preparing data for the BERT-INT model:
+The following 11 files are produced when preparing Zh-En data for the BERT-INT model:

 - `ent_ids_1`: Entity IDs and URIs in source KG
 - `ent_ids_2`: Entity IDs and URIs in target KG